UniMath/agda-unimath/src/foundation/types-with-decidable-existential-quantifications.lagda.md

     has-decidable-∃-has-decidable-Σ has-decidable-Σ-bool'
 ```

-### The subuniverse of propositions has decidable existential quantification
+### The subuniverse of propositions has decidable existential quantifications

 ```agda
 abstract